-Anyone with asthma can have an acute severe flare-up.
-Causes include:
+Any person with asthma can have an acute severe flare-up.
+Causes can include:

 Not taking prescribed medicine

 The symptoms of acute severe flare-ups often happen over hours or days.
 But they can come on faster.
-They include:
+They are:

 Worsening trouble breathing and wheezing